molily/testing-angular/testing-components-with-spectator.md

 ## Component with an Input

 Let us start with the [`FullPhotoComponent`](https://github.com/9elements/angular-flickr-search/tree/main/src/app/components/full-photo) because it is a [presentational Component](../testing-components-with-children/#testing-components-with-children), a leaf in the Component tree.
-It expects a `Photo` object as input and renders an image as well as the photo metadata.
+It expects a `Photo` object as Input and renders an image as well as the photo metadata.
 No Outputs, no children, no Service dependencies.

 The [`FullPhotoComponent` suite with our helpers](https://github.com/9elements/angular-flickr-search/blob/main/src/app/components/full-photo/full-photo.component.spec.ts) looks like this: